-If you’re going to exercise in the days after the race, start with walking.
+If you’re going to exercise in the days after the event, start with walking.
 A steady 15 or 20-minute walk will help get you back into the swing of things and help your legs recover, without putting your body under too much strain.
 You can then build this up to gentle jogging and low intensity running.

 Running on soft surfaces

 Running on the road is tough on your body, so when you start exercising again after the race, keep to soft surfaces like grass or even off-road trails to reduce soreness.
 Take care in wet weather as the terrain becomes slippery, and wear footwear designed for off-road training.

 Like running on soft surfaces, exercising in water is low impact and great for your recovery.